TomHuang8/ADLIS/README.md

 ## 💾 Dataset
 ![image](https://github.com/TomHuang8/ADLIS/blob/main/Figures/dataset.png)

+&emsp;Beyond validating the proposed ADLIS framework, the hyperspectral light-field dataset from [RealSLF, Optics Express 2025](https://opg.optica.org/abstract.cfm?uri=oe-33-21-45049) [https://github.com/lishiqiao/FlexiDim_demo] offers broad applicability.
+It can facilitate research on diverse 5D spectral light-field reconstruction tasks for snapshot computational imaging systems with different encoding strategies.
+Additionally, the dataset can be adopted as clean ground-truth data to support downstream tasks including light-field denoising and light field super-resolution.

-&emsp;We use the 5D spectral light-field dataset from [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo).
+ We use the 5D spectral light-field dataset from [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo).
 The raw data has dimensions $H \times W \times 36 \times 5 \times 5$, where $5 \times 5$ denotes the angular views and $36$ is the number of spectral bands.
 To adapt it for our ADLIS framework, we preprocess the data as follows:
 * Spatial resolution cropped to $400 \times 400$ pixels,
 * Angular views subsampled to a $3 \times 3$ grid,
 * All 36 spectral channels retained.